longjl1/Disposing-It/README.md

 # Disposing-It
-Mobile app basd on Tensorflow.js/ MobileNet and AR frameworks for React Native
+A mobile application that allows users to scan items they want to dispose of with their camera.
+With AR + AI, the items will be detected, and tell the user how to dispose of their item, basd on Tensorflow.js/ MobileNet and AR frameworks for React Native

 ## Project vision statement
 “To increase the general knowledge and frequency of proper disposal habits”